Ohio Career Development Association: By-Laws

 Section 1: Name

-The name of the association shall be the Ohio Career Development Association (OCDA), a State Division of the National Career Development Association (NCDA) and an Affiliated Division of the Ohio Counseling Association (OCA).
+The name of the association shall be the Ohio Career Development Association (OCDA).

 Section 2: Affiliation

-This association is organized and governed in accordance with the By-Laws of the NCDA and OCA and shall be subject to those provisions of NCDA and OCA which apply.
+This association is organized and governed in accordance with the By-Laws of the NCDA and in conformation of OCA and ACA By-Laws.

 Section 3: Mission